alexhippo/static-node-and-express-portfolio/README.md

 The following styles were changed from the original project:
 - changed Heading and `p` font to Rubik
 - changed Link and Body font to Roboto Mono
+- added an emoji favicon from [Favicon.io](https://favicon.io/emoji-favicons/technologist/)
+- changed colour of Sidebar Link to #747474 for better Contrast

 ## Getting started
 ### Downloading